fn-fx/fn-fx/README.md

 ## User components
 The `defui` macro generates a "user component" that is not a UI component, but a rendering function, and an optional differ function.
-The render method on this component is only invoked when the properties to the component change. `defui` is most often used to optimzie re-rendering as whole sections of the UI can be ignored during rendering and diffing if the properties of the component haven't changed since the last render cycle.
+The render method on this component is only invoked when the properties to the component change. `defui` is most often used to optimize re-rendering as whole sections of the UI can be ignored during rendering and diffing if the properties of the component haven't changed since the last render cycle.

 # Example